top of page

 It is nice to have a truing stand to use for truing wheels and balancing tires

 Turns out the front wheel was nice and straight.
 I was looking forward to using my new spoke wrench on it...oh well, there's always the back wheel!
+Then I moved onto cleaning both the wheel and the axle.

 That was enough work for one day.
 Tomorrow or the next day I will mount the tire and get the wheel fitted to the bike.
 I am looking forward to riding again.